smagt/smagt.github.io/Pat Barker, The Voyage Home.md

 _They were on their way to choose a slave; apparently, some of the Trojan women were being sold off cheap.
 Or free, for tenant farmers.
 ‘Mind,’ the woman was saying, ‘I don’t want a fancy piece with big tits, I want a good strong girl who’s not afraid of a bit of hard work.’
 Her husband, who was quite a bit older than her, with a slack mouth and receding chin, kept saying, ‘Yeah, yeah, right.’
 Meaning: Shurrup, woman, for god’s sake, I know what I’m doing._

 Great storytelling by Barker.
 I cannot imagine a fourth book following these three; the story feels complete now.
 Even though, of course, the coming home of Odysseus was not told, or any of the other 'heroes' of the Trojan wars.
-Having given the other two books a rating of 10 out of 10, this one goes down to 9, and I think it's just because of me.
+Room for endless sequels, but of course, we are not talking movie business.
+Also, having given the other two books a rating of 10 out of 10, this one goes down to 9, and I think it's just because of me.

-Beautiful.
+Anyway: Beautiful.
 Read it.